hurrymaplelad/floyd/README.md

 ## Configuration

-Check `reference.settings.js` for all API keys configurable as environment variables or in `local.settings.coffee`.
+Check `reference.settings.js` for all API keys configurable as environment variables or in `local.settings.js`.

 Grab a personal Dropbox keypair: https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/